Some form of written agreement or contract is required any time the university:

 - agrees to a specific dollar amount for goods or services

 All contracts or agreements that require a signature should only be signed by an authorized contract officer or their designee.
 An unauthorized signer could be held personally liable.
-When submitting a contract to be signed by the authorized contract officer in the Business Affairs Office (BAO), you must attach a Contract Intake Sheet (Instructions) to the front of the contract.
+When submitting a contract or agreement to be signed, send via email to email@example.com.
+Please be sure your submission includes the following: Contractor name and contact information, unless clearly indicated on the contract, brief business purpose, and index/activity to charge.
 Any form of contractual agreement should be signed before the fact.
 Be sure to allow sufficient advance time for either preparation or revision of a contract.

 The formal bid process is mandatory for: